TedHusted/awake/awake.md/awake.md

 “The coincidence with his boss’s wheelchair is still weird,” says Tate.
 “That and the missing phone.”

 “Wheelchair?” asks Lieutenant Callahan.
-He is a fit person with thinning grey hair, sitting behind an ancient wooden desk.
-The agents stand near the office doorway.
 “Is this one of your tangents, Tate?”

 Calmly, Tate looked Callahan in his green Irish eyes.
 “His boss, Elena Vargas, uses a wheelchair.
 The night of Brent’s crash, Elena Vargas was tossed into an endless pool by her very high-end wheelchair.”